Project-MONAI/monai-deploy-informatics-gateway/guidelines/mig-drd.md

 Since MIG is the integration point with the medical systems for MONAI Deploy, it shall notify other subsystems when data is received and ready.

+#### Verification Strategy

+Send a dataset to MIG and expect MIG to emit a message to notify other subsystems of the location of the data.

+#### Target Release

+MONAI Deploy Informatics Gateway R1

 ### [REQ-FNC-03] MIG SHALL wait for data to arrive before submitting a job

 #### Background